djlucas/initd/README.md

 # Or install all optional services at once
 sudo ninja -C build install-everything

+# Installing any service file does not activate it:
+sudo initctl enable acpid && sudo initctl start acpid
 ```

-**Configuration file protection:**

-When reinstalling services, existing configuration files in `/etc/sysconfig/` are preserved:
+Note: When reinstalling services, existing configuration files in
+`/etc/sysconfig/` are preserved:
 - First reinstall: `config.new`
 - Second reinstall: `config.new-1`
 - Third reinstall: `config.new-2`